 MLG Fast Class is an industry leading education provider, offering both online and in-person courses for mortgage pre-licensure and continuing education.
 All courses are NMLS approved and can be taken at your own pace while in per suite of your mortgage license.

 Education is just one requirement.
-It is important to comprehensively review and understand your state’s licensing requirements before moving forward with any license application.
+It is important to comprehensively review and understand the Texas mortgage license requirements before moving forward with any license application.

 All Texas mortgage licenses are managed through NMLS.
 When looking to apply for a mortgage license in Texas, consult The NMLS Resource Center for valuable information for mortgage and consumer lending licensing requirements.